visgl/deck.gl/docs/upgrade-guide.md

 Deprecations:

 - `outline` is deprecated: use `stroked` instead.
 - `strokeWidth` is deprecated: use `getLineWidth` instead.
-Note that while `strokeWidth` is in pixels, line width is now pecified in meters.
+Note that while `strokeWidth` is in pixels, line width is now specified in meters.
 The old appearance can be achieved by using `lineWidthMinPixels` and/or `lineWidthMaxPixels`.
 - `getColor` is deprecated: use `getFillColor` and `getLineColor` instead.

 Breaking changes: